Get insider access

 How To Get The Best Results

-There are a couple of settings that can improve the contrast ratio, with the most important being local dimming.
+A couple of settings can improve the contrast ratio, the most important being local dimming.
 However, changing each of these settings can also affect picture quality, so there's a trade-off between improving the contrast and having the best picture quality available.
 Also, contrast may vary between units of LED TVs a bit; this means that the unit you buy may have a slightly higher or lower contrast ratio than the one we tested, even if the model is the same.

 Related Settings

 • Local Dimming: Dims the backlight behind darker portions of the screen.
-It improves the contrast most of the time, and it's worth using if it performs well.
-However, it can introduce issues like blooming around bright objects in dark scenes, and when it's done poorly, it can dim the entire image.
+It improves the contrast most of the time and is worth using if it performs well.
+However, it can introduce issues like blooming around bright objects in dark scenes, and when done poorly, it can dim the entire image.

 • Contrast: The contrast setting on most TVs increases the luminosity of the brightest whites.
-This could improve the contrast, but most of the time, it negatively affects image quality.
+This could improve the contrast, but it usually negatively affects image quality.

-• Brightness: Similar to the contrast setting, the brightness setting makes blacks darker when you decrease it.
+• Black Level: Sometimes called 'Brightness' by some brands.
+Similar to the contrast setting, the brightness setting makes blacks darker when you decrease it.
 Once again, it can affect image quality, and we don't recommend using it, but it's up to you.
-However, some TVs may call their backlight setting 'Brightness', and this doesn't affect the contrast ratio, it just makes the entire screen brighter.
-If that's the case, the brightness setting to change the black level may be called 'Black Level'.
+However, some TVs may call their backlight setting 'Brightness,' and this doesn't affect the contrast ratio; it just makes the entire screen brighter.
+If that's the case, the brightness setting to change the black level may be called 'Black Level.'

 • Dynamic Contrast: Uses software to process the blacks and make them darker.
 Unfortunately, this removes detail from the image and may not be worth using.

 • Gamma: Gamma doesn't control the depth of black level, but it does control the amount of detail you see in dark portions of an image.
-If you find it difficult to make out detail in dark images, consider increasing the gamma.
-We discuss gamma in more detail here.
+Consider increasing the gamma if you find it difficult to make out detail in dark images.
+Check out our discussion of gamma in more detail.

 Conclusion

-The contrast ratio of a TV defines how well it displays blacks.
+The contrast ratio of a TV is one of the most important factors in picture quality.
 The higher the contrast, the better, as it improves picture quality in dark scenes.
-If your TV has a low contrast ratio, blacks look gray.
+If your TV has a low contrast ratio, blacks look gray in a dark room, and bright highlights won't stand out well.
 A high contrast ratio is most noticeable when viewing content in dark rooms, but there's less of a noticeable difference in well-lit rooms.
-Although there are multiple ways to test for contrast, we test for it using a checkerboard pattern, and we measure the difference in luminance between the white and black squares.
-Also, the TV's panel technology affects the contrast as there are panel types that produce deeper blacks than others.
-Overall, if you tend to watch movies in dark rooms, then the contrast ratio is important for you.